How to use the YouTube Content Verification Tool

-- When you have finished making selections on one page of results, click the Actions button at the top of the page and select the Takedown drop-down.
+- Once you have finished making selections on one page of results, click the Actions button at the top of the page and select the Takedown drop-down.
 A pop-up window will appear.

-- If applicable, please also identify any copyright owner that you're acting on behalf of in the Work allegedly infringed free text field.
+- If applicable, please also identify any copyright owner who you're acting on behalf of in the Asset title field when creating an asset.

-- Click the tick boxes next to the statements at the bottom of the page if you agree.
+- Click the tick box next to the statements at the bottom of the page if you agree.

-- Type your first name and surname (not a company name) in the space indicated to serve as your digital signature.
+- Type your first and last name (not a company name) in the space indicated to serve as your digital signature.

 - Click Submit.

 4. Retracting copyright claims created using the Content Verification Tool